 An advocate for new music, Emily has premiered works by composers Josh Oxford, David Biedenbender, Marco Schirripa, Peter Learn, and Gordon Stout.
 Emily can be heard performing with the University of Michigan Symphony Band on their recently released CD, Points of Departure (Equilibrium Records), and with the Ithaca College Symphony Orchestra on their soon to be released Rite of Spring CD.
-Emily holds a B.M. from Ithaca College, and recently completed her Masters of Music at the University of Michigan, under the direction of flutist Amy Porter.
+Emily is currently pursuing her doctorate in flute performance, studying with Carol Wincenc at Stony Brook University.
+Emily earned her B.M. from Ithaca College, and completed her Masters of Music at the University of Michigan, under the direction of flutist Amy Porter.
 When she's not performing, Emily enjoys practicing yoga, cooking and spending time outdoors.

 Passionate about music education, Emily has maintained a private flute studio since 2009.
 Emily's studio has been home to flute students of all ages and abilities.
 In addition to her private teaching, Emily has led masterclasses, sectionals, and coached chamber music for middle and high school students.
 For more information on music instruction, please see Contact.